Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-This work is supported by the Research Council of Finland through project No.~353164 ``Green NLP -- controlling the carbon footprint in sustainable language technology''. \euflag \ This project has received funding from the European Union’s (EU) Horizon Europe research and innovation programme under Grant agreement No. 101070350 and from UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (grant number 10052546).
+This work is supported by the Research Council of Finland through project No.~353164 ``Green NLP -- controlling the carbon footprint in sustainable language technology''.

+\euflag \ This project has received funding from the European Union’s (EU) Horizon Europe research and innovation programme under Grant agreement No. 101070350.
+The work has also received funding from the Digital Europe Programme under grant agreement No 101195233 (OpenEuroLLM).
 The contents of this publication are the sole responsibility of its authors and do not necessarily reflect the opinion of the EU.

 \fi \makeatother